v1k0d3n/ocp-on-cnv/README.md

   - `route.tls.insecureEdgeTerminationPolicy`: The insecure edge termination policy for the route.

    The route configuration section may be turned into a map at some point in the future, which is in-line with the way that labels and annotations are handled today (currently it's only using single values in the Charts `values.yaml` file).

-- **Secrets Configuration**
-  - `secret.kubeconfigContent`: This will normally be left blank and provided at runtime with the install example (above), however if you're feeling spicy you can place your Base64 encoded kubeconfig output here instead.

 ## Networking Considerations